plan-systems/design-docs/README.md

 May PLAN empower organizations and individuals, and may it be an instrument of productivity and self-organization.

-## Why PLAN?

-Distributed technologies and protocols offer astonishing potential, but they lack a consistent and unifying graphical user experience.
-Distributed blockchain and “serverless” cloud technologies are ripe to be integrated into an accessible, unified visual interface that supports human communications —  a system that isn’t easily compromised by mass-messaging/spam, third-party interests, or malicious actors.

-As an information visualizer, PLAN allows teams to communicate and conduct critical logistics planning with high reliability, persistence, and privacy.
-PLAN offers assurance that the information we store and depend on will be available not only during times of prosperity, but also in natural disasters, geopolitical crisis, or economic drought.

-We wish to acknowledge the principles surrounding [multistream](https://github.com/multiformats/multistream) by [Protocol Labs](https://protocol.ai), which subtly but decisively improves how protocols, paths, and formats can be expressed to invite interoperability; http:// becomes /http/.

 ## What's in This Repo?

 This repo presents and discusses the layers, abstractions, and technologies that comprise PLAN.
 It is written for a technical audience ready to understand and vet PLAN's architecture and design.
 We recommend that visitors read this document and then explore our other supporting documents:
 1. [PLAN API Documentation](PLAN-API-Documentation.md)
 2. [PLAN Data Model Proof of Correctness](PLAN-Proof-of-Correctness.md)

+## Why PLAN?

+Distributed technologies and protocols offer astonishing potential, but they lack a consistent and accessible graphical user experience.
+Distributed ledgers and other “serverless” technologies are ripe to be integrated into a _unified_ visual interface that prioritizes human usability and convenience.
+Such a system must be resistant to mass-messaging/spam, outside interference, and malicious actors.

+As an information visualizer, PLAN allows teams to communicate and conduct logistics planning efficiently, reliability, and privately.
+PLAN is not dependent on any outside business models, and it offers assurance that the information we store and depend on will be available not only during times of prosperity, but also in natural disasters, geopolitical crisis, or economic drought.

+We wish to acknowledge the principles surrounding [multistream](https://github.com/multiformats/multistream) by [Protocol Labs](https://protocol.ai), which subtly but decisively improves how protocols, paths, and formats can be expressed to invite interoperability; http:// becomes /http/.

 ## Goals & Objectives